yinlinchen/amplify-workshop/README.md

 	```
 	?
 Enter a name for the project bookapp
 	?
-Enter a name for the environment master
+Enter a name for the environment dev
 	?
-Choose your default editor: Visual Studio Code
+Choose your default editor: Vim
 	?
 Choose the type of app that you're building javascript
 	Please tell us about your project
 	?
 What javascript framework are you using react